Tim Federle: In Broadway

 The book and the musical version tell the story of Winnie Foster, an 11-year old who stumbles upon a family that has discovered the secret to immortality.
 Andrew Keenan-Bolger and Sarah Charles Lewis star as Jesse Tuck and Winnie Foster, respectively.
 The artistic team is led by director-choreographer Casey Nicholaw, with music and lyrics by Chris Miller and Nathan Tysen.
 Federle is co-writing the musical's libretto with Claudia Shear.

+Ferderle is the book writer of the upcoming stage musical adaptation of The Greatest Showman, based on the 2017 film with songs by Benj Pasek and Justin Paul and produced by Disney Theatrical Productions, which will premiere at the Bristol Hippodrome in spring 2026.